joshc/lloyds-algorithm/README.md

 ### Example of a result generated using this program (K = 9, N = 100):

+The red asterisks denote cluster centers, and the dotted lines represent lines from each point in a cluster to that cluster's center.

 ![Image of Lloyd's Algorithm](http://i.imgur.com/EHjCjkB.gif)

 ### Additional resources: